oceaneLIU/GABoost/readme.md

 ## Datasets

-The 6 datasets used in GABoost are contained in the `./dataset/` folder.
+- The datasets Douban, Movie and Megadiff changes used in GABoost are contained in the `./dataset/` folder.

-- Douban, Movie and Megadiff changes are three datasets for the effectiveness experiments of GABoost.

   Each of the Douban and Movie dataset contains a pair of heterogeneous graphs G0 and G1 as well as their ground-truth alignment.
-  Megadiff changes dataset contains 10 pairs of graphs and their ground-truth alignments.
+  Megadiff changes dataset contains 4 folders.
+Each folder contains 10 pairs of graphs and their ground-truth alignments.

-- Email-uni, Facebook, and DBLP are three datasets for the robustness experiments.

-  Each of the datasets contains a real-world graph; based on it, we generate a set of graph pairs with different noise levels and numbers of vertex/edge types.

 - The file structure is as follows:
   ~~~